-Prince George businessman Brent Marshall has purchased the city's quarter-mile drag strip from previous owner Shane Lodjn.
-The Chief Lake Road track sits on 138 acres and the entire parcel was appraised at $550,000.
+Local businessman Brent Marshall has purchased the city's quarter-mile drag strip from previous owner Shane Lodjn.
+The Chief Lake Road property, 138 acres in size, was appraised at $550,000.

 Lodjn, who owned the drag strip for two years, had been seeking a buyer and contacted Marshall to see if he was interested.
-The deal was finalized last month.
+Marshall was, and the deal was finalized last month.

 Marshall owns Northland Dodge Auto Group and has changed the name of the facility from Prince George Motorsports Park to Northland Dodge Motorsports Park.